Bob & Mike Bryan (USA)

 Jesse Levine (CANADA)

-DELRAY BEACH: Playing the Legends event here for the seventh time.
+DELRAY BEACH: Playing the Legends event here for the eighth time.
 Also played the ATP Tour tournament on four occasions

 CAREER: Reached a career-high ranking of No. 69 in 2012.
 Defeated former world No. 1 Marat Safin at 2009 Wimbledon.
 Reached the Houston doubles final in ’09.
 Won five career Challenger titles in eight finals.
 Practice partner for Roger Federer.
 Born a Canadian, the lefty represented the US from 2007–12 before becoming eligible to play for Canada in 2013 on the Davis Cup team.
 Put together a 24-1 freshman record All-American season (2006-07) at the University of Florida where he was named National Rookie of the Year.
 Was 21-0 in regular season dual matches and reached the NCAA quarterfinals.
 In the juniors, won the 2001 USTA Clay Court 14 Nationals singles title, the boys’ 16s doubles title and the 2005 Junior Wimbledon doubles title.
 Reached the Jr. Wimbledon singles quarterfinals in 2005.